JiazhaoLi/GreatLakes_-Tutorial/README.md

-# GreatLakes_-Tutorial
+# GreatLakes_Tutorial
-This is instruction on how to use GPU in great flux
+This is instruction on how to use GPU in greatlakes